alephnode/alephnode/src/pages/12-rust-test-drive/index.md

 In `main`, we store the result of a `handle_input` function from the reader module in a template (judging from the variable name).
 Next, we generate a template, passing the template info to the necessary builder.
 Looks easy enough.

-For better context, let's step into some of the functions called.
+For better context, let's step into the other files.

 # Reading User Input: Module One